Workspace for watercolor artists

 I also clean or wipe the brush on it. you can also have a cloth or some fabric for cleaning your brushes.

-The water should not be up over the the ferrule for to long, and certainly not if the handle is of wood.
-In time the paint will peel off the handle or evan worst it just simply falls apart.
+The water should not be up over the ferrule for too long, and certainly not if the handle is of wood.
+In time the paint will peel off the handle or even worst it just simply falls apart.
 (I know……)

-Palettes / paintings I place them above or on my right side of my painting.
+Palettes/paintings I place them above or on my right side of my painting.
 It all depends on what I am painting.
-And I switch the pallet with the place for the of water containers..

 You will not go to jail if you do something different 🙂